-However, I remember my own experience being single, introverted and highly sensitive on Valentine’s Day.
+However, I remember my own experience being single, introverted, and highly sensitive on Valentine’s Day.
 And I like to think I’m a good observer.

 The Problem with Valentine’s Day

 I’ve always and will always romanticize the idea of love.
-I’m an absolute dreamer—that kind of strong believer in true love’s kiss.
+I’m an absolute dreamer—that kind of a strong believer in true love’s kiss.
 I do like Valentine’s Day for the idea of celebrating love.